 The fact is, 60% of Canadian customers shop at U.S. online marketplaces.
 This means that higher shipping prices, customs rules and long transit times don’t stop the e-commerce trade flow between the neighboring countries.

 Cross-country shipping is not that difficult.
 The main thing is to provide accurate information about the shipment.
-All the forms are completed for you, but everything depends on using correct data.
+Although many services would complete forms for you, everything depends on using correct data.
 When you have all the essential information available and completed, you are ready to ship!

 Marketplaces like GoShip.com offer customs broker service and freight insurance for users who would like to ship items across the northern border.
-In addition, you have a completely online search board, where all the available carriers and rates are shown so you can choose the best fitting option.
+In addition, you have an online search board, with all the available carriers and rates, so you can choose the best fitting option.
 Get an LTL quote for your international shipment through GoShip.com today!